Mid Essex Hospital Services NHS Trust

 Mid Essex Hospital Services NHS Trust was an NHS trust which ran Broomfield Hospital in Chelmsford, St Peter's Hospital in Maldon, St Michael's Hospital in Braintree and formerly St John's Hospital in Chelmsford until its closure in 2010.

 A merger with Basildon and Thurrock University Hospitals NHS Foundation Trust and Southend University Hospital NHS Foundation Trust was proposed in January 2018.
-On 31 July 2019 the Secretary of State for Health and Social Care endorsed the merger and a provisional date of 1 April 2020 was agreed.
+On 31 July 2019 the Secretary of State for Health and Social Care endorsed the merger and the trusts merged on 1 April 2020 to form Mid and South Essex NHS Foundation Trust.

 History

 The trust was established on 1 November 1991, and became operational on 1 April 1992.
 It took over services previously provided by the Mid Essex Health Authority.

 It was announced in March 2014 that the trust would take over Serco’s contract for running services at Braintree Community Hospital from the start of April.

 Performance

 The Trust predicts a deficit of £19.6m in 2013-14.
-In May 2014 it was reported that the trust, which posted revenues of £275m in 2013-14, faced a structural deficit of around £15m related to a Private finance initiative deal that funded a raft of improvements and was looking for a financial rescue package from the NHS Trust Development Authority.
+In May 2014 it was reported that the trust, which posted revenues of £275m in 2013-14, faced a structural deficit of around £15m related to a private finance initiative deal that funded a raft of improvements and was looking for a financial rescue package from the NHS Trust Development Authority.

 The trust was one of 26 responsible for half of the national growth in patients waiting more than four hours in accident and emergency over the 2014/5 winter.

 Inspectors from the Care Quality Commission discovered during a visit in February 2015 that Broomfield and Braintree Community hospitals were using unqualified nursing staff in an emergency unit.